atata-framework/atata.io/control-search/general/termcase.md

 The enumeration that specifies the term case.
-Each find attribute specifies its default term case.
+Each of {% include clsref.md name="TermFindAttribute" %} attributes specifies its default term case.

 The following example applies finding by `first_name` id: